Peter King's Monday Morning QB: The NFL Catch Rule

 She comes back.
 Still on phone.
 Never hear her say “Sarah,” but the tone and familiarity of the conversation is the same.

 I travel a lot.
-Cell phones are ubiquitous, and they’re used at all times and all places.
+Cell phones are ubiquitous, and they’re used at all times and in all places.
 But I’m not going to be able to handle people on cell phones in restroom stalls at fine restaurants.
 Or dives, for that matter.
 I’m just not.
 I think I can take people putting on makeup while on the train, which I’ve seen.
 Excessive farting on small regional planes—terrible, but perhaps unavoidable.
 This phone thing, though, falls into the category of clipping nails on the airplane, which also is reprehensible.

 Thoughts?
 Talkback@themmqb.com.
 I need to figure out whether I am cracking.